-Why did the IELTS examiner keep on interrupting me in the Speaking Test?
+Why did the IELTS examiner interrupt me in the Speaking Test?
 This is a question that I see time and time again in Facebook groups.
 Well, actually, it’s not usually a question, but a complaint.
 An angry complaint that accuses the examiner of ruining the student’s speaking performance.

-In Part 3 of the IELTS Speaking test, you move from the personal to the general.
+Think global for success in IELTS Speaking Part 3 In IELTS Speaking Part 3, you move from the personal to the general.
 While Part 1 and Part 2 ask you to answer questions based on your life experiences, in Part 3 you are asked to comment about abstract topics.
 And for me, this this is the part of the test where the examiner really gets to test your language and academic skills.

-In are recent post, I spoke about how important it was in Speaking Part 3 to speak in GENERAL.
+What does the examiner want you to do in IELTS Speaking Part 3?
+In are recent post, I spoke about how important it was in IELTS Speaking Part 3 to speak in GENERAL.
 However, even more important than this is making sure that you directly answer the examiners question.
 But, what if you can’t work out what the examiner is asking you to talk about?!
 Or, more importantly, what if you can’t recognise the type of language they are asking you to produce?
 Well, my top-tip for this is DON’T WAIT FOR WORDS THAT SHOW FUNCTIONS!

-Hey!
-One of the most common types of Speaking Part 2 topics is talking about your favourite something.
+Common IELTS Speaking Part 2 Topics: Your “favourite” things Hey!
+One of the most common IELTS speaking Part 2 topics is talking about your favourite something.
 On the face of it, it should be easy, so why so many test-takers struggle with these questions?
 THEY ARE HARD TO CHOOSE!